News & Current Affairs

 The Process

+I surveyed journalism and news trends and discovered that as news engagement was on the increase, a preoccupation with truth and trust was extremely current.
 The line ‘Truth Matters’ resonated strongly with the client team.
 My focus with this route was the critical nature of the times that we live in and those times when it matters that we as audiences get as close as we can to the truth.
 I devised hard-hitting copy, and paired it with images and footage from familiar news stories to build a narrative about truth.

 The concept was developed further by imagining how it could work as digital advertising, in social media communications and print advertising.
 Suggested proof points that the station could employ to garner trust from their audience included establishing an online fact checking resource like BBC’s Reality Check.